Last update of this page: March 23, 2026

 -

 Remember though that whenever you use containers, you are the system administrator and not LUST.
 We can impossibly support all different software that users want to run in containers, and all possible Linux distributions they may want to run in those containers.
-We provide some advice on how to build a proper container, but if you chose to neglect it it is up to you to solve the problems that occur.
+We provide some advice on how to build a proper container, but if you chose to neglect it, it is up to you to solve the problems that occur.

 Managing containers¶

-Docker is not available, and will never be on the regular compute nodes as it requires elevated privileges to run the container which cannot be given safely to regular users of the system.
+Hence docker is not available, and will never be on the regular compute nodes as it requires elevated privileges to run the container which cannot be given safely to regular users of the system.

 To work with containers on LUMI you will either need to pull the container from a container registry,